 How to beat a drug test.

 Information about how to beat the drug test has become widely available on the web.
 Sites advertise overpriced products that can be added to urine specimens to absorb toxins.
 Substitute urine is also used to beat the test.
-It is used instead of their sample, however it can easily be detected as fake as it has NO SMELL.
+It is used instead of their sample, however, it can easily be detected as fake as it has NO SMELL.
 Substitute urine was originally developed for labs to calibrate their equipment but is now available from many sources.
 There are herbal remedies that can be consumed a few hours before testing to cleanse the urine as well.
-In our experience most of theses have little effect.
-If you are vigilant and follow a strict administration policy, then it is possible to determine whether the sample provided is in fact legit and not adulterated.
+In our experience, most of these have little effect.
+If you are vigilant and follow a strict administration policy, then it is possible to determine whether the sample provided is, in fact, legitimate and not adulterated.

 The drug test.

 What are drug test cup kits all about?
 In order to ascertain whether an individual has used drugs of abuse or not is not always clear.
 Urine has been and remains the most widely used body fluid specimen for routine testing.
 Drug testing is commonly employed to check for the presence of many drugs.
 It is now a routine practice for the workplace to have drugs testing programs that use the rapid drug test cup kits (immunoassay*) as an initial testing methodology.